-- Letters from Heads of Departments, Heads of Year, the Headteacher and Senior Staff. - A weekly e-news e-mail giving an update of the week's events, the following week's key activities and useful information.
-Please ensure we always have your up-to-date e-mail address. - A termly newsletter which publishes the dates of important forthcoming events and a letter from the Headteacher.
-It is given to all students at Harrow Way and published on the website. - The school website, please check regularly for updated information. - The school Twitter feed (@harrowway). - E-mail alerts to information that is being sent home via your child.
+- Communications from Heads of Departments, Year Leaders, the Headteacher and Senior Staff. - A weekly enews email giving an update of the week's events, the following week's key activities and useful information.
+Please ensure we always have your up-to-date email address. - A termly newsletter which publishes the dates of important forthcoming events and a letter from the Headteacher.
+It is given to all students at Harrow Way and published on the website. - The school website, please check regularly for updated information. - The school Twitter feed (@harrowway). - Email alerts to information that is being sent home via your child.

-All other important occasions will be notified to you by letter, a copy of which is always available via the Letters Home button on the website and the VLE.
+All other important occasions will be notified to you usually by email but occasionally by letter, a copy of which is always available via the Letters Home button on the VLE.
 Please impress upon your child the importance of bringing all such communications straight to you.
-The most important of these will carry reply slips.